 by Carol S. Dweck from

-praise the process and make sure your team knows the process is what matters
+- praising the process and make sure your team knows the process is what matters

-learn and teach to push outside the comfort-zone so that failure becomes a normal aspect of the growth process
+- learn and teach to push outside the comfort zone so that failure becomes a normal aspect of the growth process

 The process is simple yet powerful.
 From data analysis to testing and back to that analysis, the loop of growth must be followed consistently.